-Sharon Watson’s Jump In writing course for middle school students made my Top Picks list, so of course I was interested in reviewing her new course for high school students, The Power in Your Hands: Writing Nonfiction in High School.
+Sharon Watson’s Jump In writing course for middle school students made my Top Picks list, so I definitely was interested in reviewing her course for high school students, The Power in Your Hands: Writing Nonfiction in High School.

 As you can tell by the title, the high school course teaches nonfiction writing.
 It covers the structure of an essay as well as various types of essays: opinion, persuasion, comparison/contrast, biography, descriptive, “how-to,” newspaper writing, definition, devotional, personal testimony, personal narrative, and literary analysis.
 In addition, students write various types of letters and learn e-mail etiquette.

 Many high school courses begin with paragraph structure, and gradually move into essay writing, but Watson assumes that students have mastered the paragraph and jumps right into essay writing.
 However, as she does so, she teaches the writing process and basic composition techniques for students who might not yet have learned them.
-Nevertheless, this is a college prep course that covers practice in writing timed SAT essays as well as other types of writing that will be required for college, the work world, and real life.
-Literary analysis—often skipped in high school composition courses—is covered quite well here with lessons that include instruction on characters, conflict, plot, voice, and other aspects that need to be considered.
+Nevertheless, this is a college-prep course that covers essays and other types of writing that will be required for college, the work world, and real life.
+Literary analysis—often skipped in high school composition courses—is also covered quite well here with lessons that include instruction on characters, conflict, plot, voice, and other aspects that need to be considered.

 The teacher’s guide is essential.
 It includes answer keys for some of the exercises with predictable answers.
-Thirty-one pages of the teacher’s guide explain grading/evaluation strategies and include evaluation forms that you can copy and use.
-Samples of student essays are included here as well as throughout the course, so both students and teachers have a sense of what is required.
+Thirty-one pages of the teacher’s guide explain grading and evaluation strategies and include evaluation forms that you can copy and use.
+Samples of student essays are included throughout the course, so both students and teachers have a sense of what is required.

 Students are taught to edit their own work.
-A chapter is devoted to developing proofreading skills, and the “student toolbox" at the back of the text provides the evaluation forms plus guidelines for proofreading as well as various types of writing.
+A chapter is devoted to developing proofreading skills, and the “student toolbox" at the back of the text provides the evaluation forms, guidelines for proofreading, and particular points to check for various types of writing.
 All of this makes it easy for both the student and the parent/teacher to use this course.

 The course might take a year or more to complete.
-There are 23 chapters, but chapters vary in length and design.
-In the student book, lessons are conveniently divided by horizontal lines indicating what should be completed each day—there are 108 daily lessons delineated.
-However, I expect that students might need additional time when they actually work on “The Position Paper and Documentation” since they will have to research a topic, locate sources, and a write a paper with MLA documentation.
-Other papers also sometimes require research and reading that take more time.
+There are 23 chapters, but the chapters vary in length and design.
+In the student book, lessons are conveniently divided into lessons so it is clear what should be completed each day.
+However, some lessons will take longer than one day.
+For instance, after the seventh lesson in the chapter on “The Position Paper and Documentation,” students are provided with a 12-day schedule for actually researching and writing a paper using MLA documentation.
+Some other papers also require research and reading that takes more time.

 You can expand the course and develop students’ writing skills even further by using the “14-Minute Power Surges Program” in the teacher’s guide.
-The program presented here has writing prompts for four days per week for September through May.
+The program presented there has writing prompts for four days per week for September through May.
 Students write each day for about 14 minutes.
-On Friday, the fifth day, students select their favorite paper from that week to proofread, polish, and turn in on Monday.
+On the fifth day, students select their favorite paper from that week to proofread, polish, and turn in on Monday.
 The creative and inspiring writing prompts range through both creative and expository writing.
-For example, “Come up with three uses for cotton swabs other than cleaning your ears” might inspire some creative thinking, while “Make a list of qualities you are looking for in a future spouse.
-If you are not planning to marry, make a list of qualities people should look for in a future spouse…” might elicit serious or silly responses.
-These might be used while teaching the rest of the course or after its completion.
+For example, “Come up with three uses for cotton swabs other than cleaning your ears” might inspire some creative thinking, while “Make a list of qualities you are looking for in a future spouse" will probably be factual and straightforward.
+The writing prompts might be used while teaching the rest of the course or after its completion.